+The College of IST requires the following trainings within the first semester:

+Doctoral Students -

-The College of IST requires doctoral students to take two online module trainings in Human Subjects Research and Responsible Conduct of Research, along with five hours of discussion-based training that is covered in IST 590 (graduate colloquium).
-Master's students will receive comparable training via other methods.
+- Human Subjects Research (IRB) and - Responsible Conduct of Research (RCR), along with five hours of discussionbased training that is covered in IST 590 (graduate colloquium).

+Masters Students -

+- Human Subjects Research (IRB) and - Responsible Conduct of Research (RCR), along with case study within the online modules.

+The detailed SARI Training information will be sent to students prior to the start of the first semester.

 This training plan and student participation report is available from the Office for Research Protections upon request.